 Finally, Michael Smith is an agent in Nova Scotia, Canada – he’s been listening to me preach the gospel of real estate video on the web and has come up with a novel approach to using video with his buyers.
 Says Michael:

-If you read my latest blog post you will see how I use video to help with the buying clients.Want success in real estate?
-Become ferociously intentional about THIS one thingTom Ferry reveals where to laser focus your efforts to achieve the success you desire READ MORE
+If you read my latest blog post you will see how I use video to help with the buying clients.How to launch your career in high-end real estateA leading agent shares you how can stand out from the crowd READ MORE

 And the âsecretâ? of how I do it?
 How can I have a free website for each buying client?
 Simple, Google Docs.
 I host my videos of properties that I took a look at with my buying client, with Google Video and link to them with Google Docs.